PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 floats, and long integers will be converted to floats.
 The conversions to float may lose some low-order digits.

-Table TODO is a complete list of Python operators and their precedence levels.
+Table :ref:`table-operators-and-precedence` is a complete list of Python operators and their precedence levels.
 Some of the operators won't be discussed until later sections;
 we'll refer to the table then.
 The operators with higher precedence levels are performed before those with lower precedence.